Skip to content

 Events

-In the third session, ABFE faculty will guide participants through an introduction to ABFE’s framework for advancing racial equity through policies and practices.
+In the third session of the 2025 Foundations of Racial Equity (FRE) series, ABFE faculty will guide participants through an introduction to ABFE’s framework for advancing racial equity through policies and practices.
 The training will focus on the incorporation of a structural lens to the work of grantmaking, and an introduction to the use of core tools to advance racial equity.
 ABFE has created a set of tools to help foundations reduce gaps in racial disparities Black people and other communities of color face in the United States.
 We can conduct grantmaking practices that address inequities across communities by centering an intersectional framework to address anti-Black racism within organizations.

 The tools will cover the following topics: 1) Data disaggregation and disparity point analysis, 2) Racial equity impact analysis, and 3) Effective communication.